Tony Blair: Early years

-Blair has an older brother, Sir William Blair, a High Court judge, and a younger sister, Sarah.
+Blair has an elder brother, William, and a younger sister, Sarah.
 Blair's first home was with his family at Paisley Terrace in the Willowbrae area of Edinburgh.
-During this period, his father worked as a junior tax inspector whilst also studying for a law degree from the University of Edinburgh.
+During this period, his father worked as a junior tax inspector whilst studying for a law degree from the University of Edinburgh.

 Blair's first relocation was when he was nineteen months old.
 At the end of 1954, Blair's parents and their two sons moved from Paisley Terrace to Adelaide, South Australia.
 His father lectured in law at the University of Adelaide.
-It was when in Australia that Blair's sister Sarah was born.
+In Australia, Blair's sister, Sarah, was born.
 The Blairs lived in the suburb of Dulwich close to the university.
-The family returned to the United Kingdom in the summer of 1958.
+The family returned to the United Kingdom in mid-1958.
 They lived for a time with Hazel's mother and stepfather (William McClay) at their home in Stepps on the outskirts of north-east Glasgow.
-Blair's father accepted a job as a lecturer at Durham University, and thus moved the family to Durham, England.
-Aged five, this marked the beginning of a long association Blair was to have with Durham.
+Blair's father accepted a job as a lecturer at Durham University, and moved the family to Durham when Blair was five.
+It was the beginning of a long association Blair was to have with Durham.

-Since his childhood, Blair has been a fan of Newcastle United football club.
+Since childhood, Blair has been a fan of Newcastle United Football Club.

 Education and legal career

 With his parents basing their family in Durham, Blair attended the Chorister School from 1961 to 1966.
-Aged 13, he was sent to spend his school term-time boarding at Fettes College in Edinburgh from 1966 to 1971.
-Blair is reported to have hated his time at Fettes.
-His teachers were unimpressed with him; his biographer, John Rentoul, reported that "All the teachers I spoke to when researching the book said he was a complete pain in the backside and they were very glad to see the back of him."
-Blair reportedly modelled himself on Mick Jagger, lead singer of The Rolling Stones.
-During his time there he met Charlie Falconer (a pupil at the rival Edinburgh Academy), whom he later appointed lord chancellor.

-Leaving Fettes College at the age of 18, Blair next spent a gap year in London attempting to find fame as a rock music promoter.
+Aged 13, he was sent to boarding at Fettes College in Edinburgh from 1966 to 1971.
+According to Blair, he hated his time at Fettes.
+His teachers were unimpressed with him; his biographer, John Rentoul, reported that "[a]ll the teachers I spoke to when researching the book said he was a complete pain in the backside and they were very glad to see the back of him."
+Blair reportedly modelled himself on Mick Jagger, lead singer of the Rolling Stones.
+Leaving Fettes College at the age of 18, Blair next spent a gap year in London working as a rock music promoter.

-In 1972, at the age of 19, Blair matriculated at St John's College, Oxford, reading Jurisprudence for three years.
-As a student, he played guitar and sang in a rock band called Ugly Rumours, and performed some stand-up comedy, including parodying James T. Kirk as a character named Captain Kink.
+In 1972, at the age of 19, Blair matriculated at St John's College, Oxford, reading jurisprudence for three years.
+As a student, he played guitar and sang in a rock band called Ugly Rumours, and performed stand-up comedy.
 He was influenced by fellow student and Anglican priest Peter Thomson, who awakened his religious faith and left-wing politics.
 While at Oxford, Blair has stated that he was briefly a Trotskyist, after reading the first volume of Isaac Deutscher's biography of Leon Trotsky, which was "like a light going on".
 He graduated from Oxford at the age of 22 in 1975 with a second-class Honours B.A. in jurisprudence.